As if every child is our own

 Since APR-2020 uses the patient’s own cells, no-transplant or bone marrow donor is required.
 This gives APR-2020 a potential advantage because the patient’s immune system doesn’t have to be suppressed because there is no risk of graft vs. host disease.
 In addition, a reduced intensity chemotherapy protocol can be used with APR-2020 rather than the high intensity chemo required for an allogenic transplant.
 This makes our method potentially far less toxic and beneficial to the patient in comparison to a bone marrow transplant, which is the current standard of care.

 APR-2020 has been awarded Orphan Drug and Rare Pediatric Disease Designation by both the US FDA and the European Medicines Agency (EMA).
 Pivotal Phase I/II human clinical trials of APR-2020 are expected to begin soon.
-Trial sites have been selected in the US (Philadelphia and New York) and Europe (Netherlands and Sweden).
+Trial sites have been selected in the US and Europe.

 Pre-clinical testing has shown that APR-2020 works in both research models and patient cells (ex. vivo).
 A Phase I/II pivotal clinical trial is expected to begin soon.
 The goal of this trial is to prove that APR-2020 ‘cures’ the RPS19 variant of DBA and results in permanent and normal bone marrow function without graft vs. host disease, the need for long-term immunosuppressants or high intensity chemotherapy required for allogeneic bone marrow transplants.